MF42-DZH/ModePile/README.md

 ### Without an IDE

 1. Perform steps 1-3, and 5 of the steps with IDE.
+2. Set JDK 1.8.0 as the first JDK in your PATH, such that running `java --version` reports Java 1.8.0.
-2. Set your working directory to inside the repository.
+3. Set your working directory to inside the repository.
-3. Run `build.bat` or `build.sh` depending on your OS.
+4. Run `build.bat` (Windows) or `build.sh` (Mac OS / Linux) depending on your OS.

 ## Installation Notes